gjdb3/UniWalk/README.md

 ### Opt-UniWalk
 The optimized UniWalk is shown in "UniWalk/src/simrank/SingleRandomDev.java".
 After you have calculate the "real" answer of SimRank, you can run this file to get the Opt-UniWalk results, and the precision compared with the “real” scores.

 Note, "SingleRandomWalk_M.java and SingleRandomDev_M.java" are the methods with the M-candidate optimization.
 When you want to deal with large graphs, you should better use them in case of "Out of Memory" Error.
+"SingleRandomWalk_M2.java" is a faster version of the implementation of Opt-UniWalk.
 "SingleRandomWalk_R.java and SingleRandomWalk_M_R" are for the optimization 'Path Sharing'.

 ### Distributed UniWalk on Giraph
 To improve the scalability and lower the query response time for multiple sources, we devise a distributed version of UniWalk via a framework Giraph(1.0.0) with Hadoop(0.20.203).
 The main source codes are shown in "UniWalk/Giraph/".
 You can directly export all of this project with "Fat jar" into a file "uniwalk.jar", and then use a commond like